logo

 Artificial Intelligence (AI), once considered the imagination of science fiction, has grown into a major revolutionizing power in the modern era.
 This change was led by great individuals from various regions of the world who laid the foundations, developed path-breaking models and guided the ethical implementation of AI.
 Among these visionaries was Geoffrey Hinton—a British-Canadian computer scientist and often called the “Godfather of AI”.
 He played a key role in bringing deep learning back into focus and inspiring AI research all over the globe.
 In this article, we honor the "Fathers of AI" in major countries, documenting their pivotal contributions and historical significance.
 Their cumulative legacy forms the backbone of present global AI ecosystem.

-1. United States — John McCarthy
+1. Father of AI in the United States — John McCarthy

 "Artificial intelligence is the science and engineering of making intelligent machines, especially intelligent computer programs."